inmanta/inmanta-core/docs/lsm/embedded_entities/embedded_entities.rst

 The following sections describe 3 flavours of update flows through examples.

-Please refer to the <TBD> section for more information on how to track embedded entities across updates when using a custom lifecycle.
+Please refer to the :ref:`Tracking embedded entities when using a custom lifecycle<using_custom_lifecycle>` section below for more information on how to track embedded entities across updates when using a custom lifecycle.

 Update flow with implicit deletion